joao-januario/CourseraUnitTesting/README.md

 # CourseraUnitTesting

-This Repo contains my solutions to the Coursera "Software Testing and Auomation Specialization" course.
+This Repo contains my solutions to the Coursera "Software Testing and Automation Specialization" course.